-September 2018: Ideally, you will have decided which grammar schools you are considering.
-It is a good idea to visit each school with your child, to get a better feel and to see if it the right environment for them.
+Ideally, you will have decided which grammar schools you are considering.
+It is a good idea to visit each school with your child, to get a better feel and see if it is the right environment for them.

-In the UK there are over 3000 state-funded secondary schools and out of these currently 164 are state-funded grammar schools, with approximately 167,000 pupils.
-Grammar schools can be co-educational or single sex; although most single sex grammar schools now accept both boys and girls in the sixth form.
+There are over 3000 state-funded secondary schools in the UK, and out of these currently, 164 are state-funded grammar schools, with approximately 167,000 pupils.
+Grammar schools can be co-educational or single-sex, although most single-sex grammar schools now accept both boys and girls in the sixth form.

-Not all selective grammar schools have ‘grammar’ in their name eg. Dr Challoner’s High School.
-Also many schools with ‘grammar’ in their name are actually fee-paying independent schools eg. Bradford Grammar School.
-Independent Schools select their pupils using their own bespoke Year 7 School Entrance Exam (sometimes referred to as the 11+), which takes place in January of Year 6 and which has some similarities to the 11+ grammar school exam.
+Not all selective grammar schools have ‘grammar’ in their name, e.g. Dr Challoner’s High School.
+Also, many schools with ‘grammar’ in their name are actually fee-paying independent schools, e.g. Bradford Grammar School.
+Independent Schools select their pupils using their own bespoke Year 7 School Entrance Exam (sometimes referred to as the 11+), which occurs in January of Year 6 and has some similarities to the 11+ grammar school exam.

 The earliest schools connected to monasteries were called scolae grammaticales.
 These schools initially were established to teach Latin grammar, the language of academia, thus the origins of the name.

-As grammar school pupils are all academically selected and of similar high ability, teachers are arguably able to stretch and challenge their pupils further, making more effective progress in lessons as compared to a comprehensive, mixed-ability school.
+As grammar school pupils are all academically selected and of similar high abilities, teachers are arguably able to stretch and challenge their pupils further, making more effective progress in lessons than a comprehensive, mixed-ability school.
 Grammar schools are some of the highest performing schools listed in national league tables.
-According to the Sutton Trust Report (2008), grammar school pupils make greater progress throughout Key Stage 3 and 4 and achieve better GCSEs and A levels compared to pupils from other types of school.
+According to the Sutton Trust Report (2008), grammar school pupils make greater progress throughout Key Stage 3 and 4 and achieve better GCSEs and A levels than pupils from other school types.

-In both GL and CEM exams, there is a strong emphasis on core skills in English and maths; including spelling, punctuation, grammar, comprehension and vocabulary; including arithmetic skills, problem-solving and manipulation of data.
-Non-verbal reasoning assess spatial awareness, pattern-spotting and logical skills.
+In both GL and CEM exams, there is a strong emphasis on core skills in English and maths; including spelling, punctuation, grammar, comprehension, and vocabulary, including arithmetic skills, problem-solving, and data manipulation.
+Non-verbal reasoning assesses spatial awareness, pattern-spotting and logical skills.

 The best time to start preparing your child for the 11+ depends entirely on their current attainment levels and experience.
-Your son or daughter may only need a few weeks or months of preparation as the 11+ exam approaches, with a focus on practising exam papers, developing the exam technique and confidence.
-Most children benefit from several months of support; often regular weekly tuition, building rigour and polish across core skills, being fully stretched and challenged academically and then shaping their performance towards the demands of the exam.
-Any support or tuition focused on preparing for the 11+ exam also brings a significant and broader benefit to your child’s, in terms of their general schoolwork and confidence.
+Your son or daughter may only need a few weeks or months of preparation as the 11+ exam approaches, focusing on practising exam papers and developing the exam technique and confidence.
+Most children benefit from several months of support, often regular weekly tuition, building rigour and polish across core skills, being fully stretched and challenged academically and then shaping their performance towards the demands of the exam.
+Any support or tuition focused on preparing for the 11+ exam also brings a significant and broader benefit to your child’s in terms of their general school work and confidence.

 Some parents will choose to prepare their child using resources available, such as the series of Bond 11+ books or GL and CEM past papers; other parents will choose to send their child to 11+ group tuition with classes outside of school hours; other parents may choose to enlist the services of a professional tutor or teacher, who specialises in preparing children for the 11+ exam.

 Most parents request 11+ tuition from Year 4 or 5.
-Initially, our 11+ tutors will provide an assessment of the child’s current levels before then going on to ensure a rich and rigorous foundation across all core skills before then preparing children towards the demands of the exam itself: building confidence and exam technique.
+Initially, our 11+ tutors will assess the child’s current levels before then going on to ensure a rich and rigorous foundation across all core skills before then preparing children for the demands of the exam itself: building confidence and exam technique.

 If your child doesn’t do as well as you expected, parents can submit an appeal to challenge the decision.
 You can also consider applying again for a later selection, at 12+ or 13+.